shashwatak/satellite-js/README.md

 If you want to contribute to the project please read the [Contributing](#contributing) section first.

+Sites using the library can be found [here](https://github.com/shashwatak/satellite-js/wiki/Sites-using-satellite.js).

 **Start Here:**

 - [TS Kelso's Columns for Satellite Times](http://celestrak.com/columns/), Orbital Propagation Parts I and II a must!